Table of Contents

-Finally, people with albinism can have a skin biopsy performed for research purposes.
+Finally, individuals with albinism can have a skin biopsy performed for research purposes.
 Histological examination of a skin biopsy reveals the presence of macromelanosomes.

 Treatment of Albinism

-People with albinism might need low-vision aids and tinted glasses to correct for refractive errors and photophobia, respectively.
+Individuals with albinism might need low-vision aids and tinted glasses to correct for refractive errors and photophobia, respectively.
 Due to refractive errors, people with albinism might develop strabismus.
-Eye-patching should be used as early as possible, better if at the age of 6 months, for the optimum correction of strabismus.
+Eye-patching should be used as early as possible, ideally by the age of 6 months, for the optimal correction of strabismus.

-People who wish to improve their hair and eye color might benefit from nitisinone, which increases the plasma tyrosine levels and helps with increasing the melanin levels in the skin, eyes and hair of people with hereditary tyrosinemia type 1.
+Individuals with albinism who wish to alter their hair and eye color might benefit from nitisinone, which increases plasma tyrosine levels and helps increase melanin levels in the skin, eyes, and hair of people with hereditary tyrosinemia type 1.

 Retinal detachment is a common complication in people with albinism.
-Retinal detachment repair surgery might be needed, but unfortunately, the prognosis after surgery for restoration of normal vision is usually bad.
+Retinal detachment repair surgery might be needed; unfortunately, the prognosis for restoration of normal vision is usually poor.
 It is postulated that vision cannot be improved with surgery in people with albinism for two main reasons: the absence of retinal pigmented epithelium and the abnormal retina-brain neural connections and cortical processing of visual stimuli.